 Folly Beach Hotels and Rentals:

-Roni and I were at the most landmark hotel of the island: Tides Folly Beach, which offers lots of rooms and amenities, and is centrally located at the main pier.
-(Note: Some links here are affiliates that provide a small commission at no extra cost to you.)
+Roni and I were at the most landmark hotel of the island: Tides Folly Beach (click for reviews and availability), which offers lots of rooms and amenities, and is centrally located at the main pier.

 If I were to come back with my family (wait… WHEN I come back), renting a cottage would rock.
-VRBO and HomeAway have excellent and affordable options, and the official Visit Folly site has a useful “where to stay” directory with a whole section on rentals.
+Vrbo (formerly called VRBO) has excellent and affordable options, and the official Visit Folly site has a useful “where to stay” directory with a whole section on rentals.
 We passed cute-as-heck beach houses on our wanders, and the 24-7 grocery store in the center of town means that self-catering would be easy with the kitchen access a cottage provides.